JunhaoSong/cuseistut/source/dd_loc/index.rst

 LSQR Algorithm
 ***************

-Consider a double difference cluster with 1000 events, we do estimation of time consuming for one iteration.
+Considering a double difference cluster with 1000 events, we estimate the time consumed for one iteration.
 Note the :math:`G^TG` dimension is :math:`4000\times 4000`, it costs 16 seconds to calculate the inverse and singular value decomposition.
 What about 10 k events?

 .. code::